JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 The most important resource for discovering new EPs is the extensive list provided directly in the [IntelliJ Platform SDK Documentation](extension_point_list.md).
-On this page, you will find all of the EPs, and each entry includes a link to the online source code and a link to the [IntelliJ Platform Explorer](https://jb.gg/ipe), which helps you find examples of this EP in other plugins.
+On this page, you will find all the EPs, and each entry includes a link to the online source code and a link to the [IntelliJ Platform Explorer](https://jb.gg/ipe), which helps you find examples of this EP in other plugins.
 Additionally, dedicated Extension Point Lists specific to IDEs are available under _Part VIII — Product Specific_.